hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 Diffbind requires a called peaks for each sample.
 The aligned reads are used to call the peaks with the peak calling software such as MACS.
 The called peaks here are denoted in the `Peaks` column.

+After reading in the peaksets, a merging function finds all overlapping peaks and derives a single set of unique genomic intervals, called the consensus peakset.
+A region is included in the consensus set if it appears in at least two samples.
+This consensus peakset represents the overall set of candidate binding sites further analysis.

 ## Affinity binding matrix

 The initial steps of the pipeline can be computationally intensive, so they have been done for you, and the output saved as an `.rds` file in the data folder.
 Lets review these steps (Do NOT RUN).